 Somehow President Barack Hussein Obama managed to:

-(1) make an announcement we can believe, and (2) did it without benefit of an aircraft carrier as a stage with (3) US . . . → Read More: Eight Years to the Day after Mission Accomplished
+(1) make an announcement we can believe, and (2) did it without benefit of an aircraft carrier as a stage with (3) US service personnel as stage-props, or (4) his . . . → Read More: Eight Years to the Day after Mission Accomplished